UNO: Unlearning via Orthogonalization in Generative models: Unlearning via orthogonalization

 \section{Unlearning via orthogonalization}

 We now describe the unlearning algorithms used to produce the results presented in this paper.
 The pseudocode for all the algorithms presented in this section can be found in Appendix~\ref{app:algo}.
+We first describe classical gradient ascent and gradient surgery before introducing our Unlearning via Orthogonalization (UNO) algorithms with and without surgery.